Doctors of Madness

 Doctors of Madness were a British protopunk art rock band active as a recording and touring band from 1975 until late 1978.
 They found cult level acclaim and recognition in the 70s, but had little commercial success.
-Since then they have come to be regarded as prime movers who were forerunners of the later punk movement.
+Since then they have come to be regarded as forerunners of the later punk movement.

 Band history

 1974: Formation, band members

-The Doctors of Madness were formed in 1974 in a basement in Brixton, south London, by the band's composer and lead singer/guitarist Richard Strange, known as ‘Kid’ Strange.
+The Doctors of Madness were formed in 1974 in a cellar in Brixton, south London, by the band's composer and lead singer/guitarist, Richard Strange, known as ‘Kid’ Strange.

 To provide a platform for his musical ideas and compositions, which analysed urban culture neurosis and systems of control, Strange joined forces with Stoner (Colin Bentley: bass guitar, vocals), Peter DiLemma (Pete Hewes: drums, vocals), and Urban Blitz (Geoff Hickmer: electric violin, baritone violectra and lead guitar) to provide a link between the early 1970s progressive rock and glam rock of David Bowie and Roxy Music and the later 1970s punk rock of the Sex Pistols and the Clash.
-Strange cited the Velvet Underground and writer William S. Burroughs as major influences on the band's music, which fused avant-garde hard rock with warped quasi-classical tones.
+Strange cited the Velvet Underground and writer William S. Burroughs as major influences on the band's music.

 1975: Manager Bryan Morrison

-In March 1975, the band started playing gigs at a pub in Twickenham, south-west London, where they were spotted by a talent scout for music manager Bryan Morrison, who had managed Pink Floyd, Syd Barrett and Marc Bolan.
+Following months of cellar rehearsals, the band played their first gig in December 1974 at Hampstead Town Hall, North London.
+Having been encouraged by the reception they received, the band followed up in March 1975 with a series of gigs at the Cabbage Patch pub in Twickenham, south-west London, where they were spotted by a talent scout for music manager Bryan Morrison, who had managed Pink Floyd, Syd Barrett and Marc Bolan.
 Morrison came to see them and was impressed.
 Morrison and his then partner Justin de Villeneuve launched an intensive publicity campaign to promote the band, which included an appearance on the BBC's prime time UK television The Twiggy Show.
 They were the opening act at the three-day Great British Music Festival at Olympia in London on 31 December 1975.
 The band signed to Polydor Records for the UK and Europe.

 The Doctors of Madness were BBC Radio DJ John Peel's featured artists on 25 November 1976, and received British television exposure during 1975/76 on the Twiggy Show and the Janet Street-Porter Show.